In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 - I’m too logical to quit a stable job with steady income

 - Being your own boss is stressful since you’re under pressure to make money and put food on the table

 - I have no where near the amount of money saved up I’d like to have as a savings cushion

 - I’m also the breadwinner so if I fail or succeed, it’s all riding on me

 So what made me want to quit my job, when so much of my thought process is against it?

-Well, the main thing is that I can no longer work for someone who treats me like their servant.
-I’ve worked at this same accounting job, for the same boss, for over 10 years — ever since I graduated from high school.
+Well, the main thing is that I can no longer work for someone who treats me like their assistant.
+I’ve worked at this same accounting job, for the same boss for over 10 years, ever since I graduated from high school.
 And during that time I’ve been very eager to learn and to please.

 However, over the past two years they’ve been taking advantage of that (more than usual), even to the point where I am doing EVERYTHING besides accounting, and the bookkeeping is falling behind.

 So to make-up for it I’ve had to work on weekends, and late during the evenings to get caught up.
 Then they want me to run errands for them and balance their personal checkbook, among other personal requests.

 I love my boss and think the world of them as a couple, but I wasn’t hired to pick-up their dry cleaning or help them load photos onto the computer.
 I was hired to help keep their books clean, do the monthly accounting, and pay the bills on time, as well as work with the CPA on a weekly basis.